 The implementation of the above method is described in more detail using CHD as an example.
-The same process is used for all modeled diseases.
+The same process is used for all modelled diseases.

 Step 1

 The population-attributable risk fraction (PARF) is an epidemiological measure that estimates the proportion of the disease attributable to an associated risk factor.
 It depends on the relative risk associated with the risk factor and the prevalence of the risk factor in the population.
 In a microsimulation context where exposures to risk factors are known at the individual level and assuming multiplicative risk factors, PARF can be estimated using the formula: